cmaeder/rcl2000/README.md

 [pa](examples/pa.txt) defines the permission-to-role assignment.
 Each permission is given by two leading words of a line.
 The first word is the operation and second the object of the permission.
 The internal name of a permission will be simply the operation joined with the object by an (additional) underscore.

+[pu](examples/pu.txt) defines the history of users that executed certain permissions.
+Each permission is given by two leading words of a line.
+The first word is the operation and second the object of the permission.
+All other words of the same line are users.

 [s](examples/s.txt) contains users sessions.
 A line starts with a session id and a user name and all remaining words are the associated